CreadDiscans/ServiceDesigner/TUTORIAL.md

 <!-- > So give it a try, and work with your project more conveniently!   -->

 ## Color
-**Color** tab support Color variables.
+**Color** tab support Color Variables.

 ![Color](./asset/img/color.gif)

 ### 1. _Create_
-> * Pick any color that you want to use at the _Color Picker_, and input the name.
+> * Pick any color that you want to use from the _Color Picker_, and input the name.
 > * On the other hand, just input _Color Code_ in _Hex_ or _RGB_.
-> * You can check costumed color list from the left side of color picker.
+> * You can check costumed color list from the left side of the color picker.
 > * In this situation, you can't rename costumed color, so please be careful when you create it.

 ### 2. _Update_
 > * If you want to change the color value, select the one from the list.
-> * Then set color value.
+> * Then set color value and click the _Update button_.
 You can check the _Color Code_ and _RGB_ value changed.

 ### 3. _Delete_
 > * When you want to delete one of them, click the _Delete button_.

 ### 4. _Cancel_
-> * After done with your costumed color, click the _Cancel button_.
+> * After done with woring costumed color except deleting, click the _Cancel button_.
-> * Then you can create or work with other color.
+> * Then you can creating or updating other color again.

 ### 5. Usage
 ```